nrwl/nx/docs/nx-cloud/concepts/faster-ci.md

 In the one project example, every PR will affect the entire repository.
 In the four project example, modifying one project only affects 25% of the repository.
 For the one project repository `nx affected -t build` is identical to `nx run-many -t build`, whereas for the four project repository, `nx affected -t build` cuts out the 75% of wasted work.

 With this principle in mind, you can add more applications to the repository to gain the [benefits of a monorepo](https://monorepo.tools) without suffering an exponential increase in CI execution time.
-You can also use this principle to split an existing project into multiple projects in order to have a faster CI pipeline for the existing applications.
+This principle also encourages splitting projects into multiple projects in order to have a faster CI pipeline for the existing applications.

 ### Flatter Repos Gain More Value From Affected